slyval/guidelines/Guidelines/REST API Guidelines.md

 To achieve paging, two parameters shoud be used and these should be named **limit** and **offset**.
 The format is **?limit=\<value>&offset=\<value>**.

 The **limit** parameter is used to reflect the number of records in the expected collection.
-The parameter **offset** is represents the starting
+The parameter **offset** represents the starting index.

+As

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTg4OTQ1MDAsLTI5MzQ0MTUyMCwxNT
-gyNTg0NDU0LC0xODEwOTc5NjA5LC0xMTIwNjY3NDkxLC0xMzU3
-MzU2NjQ2LDE5NjA3MjcwMDQsMTE1NzM1MTUwMl19
+eyJoaXN0b3J5IjpbLTI1NDQ3MTMyMCwtMjkzNDQxNTIwLDE1OD
+I1ODQ0NTQsLTE4MTA5Nzk2MDksLTExMjA2Njc0OTEsLTEzNTcz
+NTY2NDYsMTk2MDcyNzAwNCwxMTU3MzUxNTAyXX0=
 -->